xWinuX/com.winuxgames.sock/README.md

 \
 The tool currently only supports simple dialogue, choices and no yarn variables.
 \
-The unitypackage and the documentation are both in the Release .zip.\
+The unitypackage and the documentation are both in the Release zip.